KiqueGar/CarND-Advanced-Lane-Lines/Writeup.md

 `def unwarp_color`

 ![alt text][image8]

+It´s important to note the convertion between pixels and meters, conversion was done assuming lane is 3.7 meters wide and dashed lines are 3 meters:

+![alt text][image11]

 Then, the detected image is added to the original image inside the pipeline (`def new_pipeline`) to generate the result